atsushieno/aap-lv2/README.md

 ... because it will make metadata non-queryable to normal Android app developers.

-Instead we provide a metadata generator tool `app-import-lv2-metadata` and ask LV2 plugin developers (importers) to describe everything in `aap-metadata.xml`:
+Instead we provide a metadata generator tool `app-import-lv2-metadata` and ask LV2 plugin developers (importers) to describe everything in `aap-metadata.xml`.

 ```
 $ ./aap-import-lv2-metadata [lv2path] [res_xml_path]